 This recipe yields about 6 large biscuits when cut into squares.
-I prefer to do this as you're left with fewer scraps than if you were to cut circles.
+I prefer to do this because you're left with fewer scraps than if you were to cut circles.
 The reworked dough never gives you quite the same results.
 Whichever you prefer here are a few things to keep in mind for the best biscuits possible:

 Always use a sharp lightly floured knife or biscuit cutting in a straight up and down motion.

 If using a biscuit cutter, do not turn the cutter.
 This seals the sides and prevents them from rising properly.

 Don't use a cup or lid with a blunt edge to cut your biscuits.
 This will also seal the edges and prevent them from rising properly.

 Place your biscuits as close together as possible.
 This will help them climb taller.

 Always use an unsweetened and unflavored plant-based milk.

 Cut your biscuits almost as tall as you want your final result.
 They will rise, but if you want really tall biscuits it starts with the tall dough.

 Resist the urge to open the oven door.
 Use your light to check on the status of the and if you must open it - do it toward the end of baking.